ywwg/art-guidelines/lace_grant_application.md

 multiple funding tiers, but there is no partial funding.

 #### Project Placement
-Where would you like your project to be placed?
+Where would you like your project to be placed at Firefly?
 Priority will be given to returning projects.

 #### Leave No Trace Plan
 Please describe your LNT Plan.